Sensory Glove-Based Surgical Robot User Interface: Experimental Results

 The experimental setup is shown in Fig.~\ref{fig:arm_glove_setup}.
 The user's hand starts in a position similar to that shown in the figure, away from the robot.
 The endoscope was positioned to allow a view of the pegs on the board and the tip of the instrument.
-God Vision glasses were connected to the vision tower, and the user wore the glasses to access the stereo endoscopic view.
-The evaluation was carried out by 5 surgeons and one fellow, all members of the research team.
-All have prior experience with the da Vinci surgical console to perform surgical tasks.
-Participants underwent a brief training session, lasting approximately 2 to 10 minutes, primarily to familiarize themselves with the operation of the clutch mechanism.
-Each participant performed the exercise 5 times.
-To implement our system, we needed to update the dVRK.
-This caused compatibility issues with the existing dVRK console so we were not able to conduct the exercise through the standard da Vinci console.
+The SCOPEYE smart glasses were connected to the vision tower, providing a stereo endoscopic view to the user.
+Participants underwent a brief training session, lasting approximately 2 to 10 minutes, primarily to familiarize themselves with the glove and the operation of the clutch mechanism.
+Each participant performed the exercise 5 times, both with the glove system and with the dVRK console.